-I absolutely love quotes.
+I love quotes.
 I love to read them, collect them and share them.
-I find them inspirational and a great way to anchor my day in a positive way.
+I find them inspirational and a great way to anchor my day positively.

 Here is an inspiring quote for you to ponder today:

 “Champions are brilliant at the basics.” ~ John Wooden

 Why do I love this quote?
 It points out what I know to be true and what I often teach my clients.
 It doesn’t matter who you are or where you are in life…if you’re feeling good, not feeling good, sick, healthy, successful (whatever that means) or not, the basics matter.

 John Wooden was talking about what makes a top-notch basketball player, but this quote can apply to be a champion in your own life, by conquering the everyday choices which set the foundation for a healthy and happy life.